-Health reimbursement arrangements, or HRAs are changing the health insurance game for the better.
+HRA compliance is a critical piece for understanding health reimbursement arrangements.
 These tax-advantaged tools allow employers to reimburse their employees for insurance premiums and qualified health expenses.
 There are several laws that govern the world of HRAs to ensure that employees are treated fairly and that employers are covering all their bases and to avoid penalties.
-The two main types of HRAs are the individual coverage HRA (ICHRA), and the qualified small employer HRA (QSEHRA).
-These are the compliance rules we’ll be looking at today.
+Here's a complete list of HRA compliance rules to remember.

 Disclaimer: We always recommend that business owners consult with a CPA or lawyer to ensure that all relevant laws are followed.
 While there are several laws that apply to everyone, there are also state-specific regulations and other laws that may be unique to your situation.
 Please do your homework!

 What you need to know about HRA compliance